elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/adapter-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> The main characteristic of the Adapter Pattern is the adapter interface which is required to intersect with interfaces that are not compatible.
+      <strong>Interview Response:</strong> The main characteristic of the Adapter Pattern is the adapter interface required to intersect with interfaces that are not compatible.
     </div>

   </div>